iukadike/blog/_posts/2023-09-10-format-string-attack.md

 <br>

 ###  Crashing the Program

-This task involves crashing a 32-bit vulnerable program runnning on a remote server.
+This task involves crashing a 32-bit, vulnerable program running on a remote server.
 The lab has been designed in such a way that when the vulnerable program runs normally, it prints out some essential values that we would need to practice a format string attack.

 So we first send a benign message to the server to get these values.
 ```bash